IdahCollin/cocktails/README.md

 <p align="center"><img src="frontend/src/assets/favicon-martini.png" alt="Logo" width="10%"></p><br>

 "Pure Pour" generates mocktails by integrating with the OpenAI API.
-Recipe generation is based on user prompts of one to three ingredients.
-This is a hobby project inspired by a project built by Emmy Dieden and me. <br><br>
+Recipe generation is based on user prompts of one to three ingredients. <br><br>

 ## Technologies used